 You can see how big your Preview Cache is by going to Lightroom Classic > Catalog Settings (Mac) Edit > Catalog Settings (PC) and clicking on File Handling.
 You’ll see something like this.

 The Preview Cache (marked above) is Lightroom’s name for the Catalog Name Previews.lrdata file where Lightroom saves all the previews it generates for your photos.

 The more photos you have in your Catalog, the bigger the Previews file.
 If you have a relatively small hard drive (like my 256GB SSD) then it can take up a significant percentage of that.
 But there are several ways you can reduce the size of the Previews file, so let’s take a look at them.

-I know that not everybody wants to upgrade to Lightroom Classic CC, but if you’re thinking about it this is another plus point for doing so.
+I know that not everybody wants to upgrade to Lightroom Classic, but if you’re still using Lightroom 6t it’s another plus point for doing so.

 2. Delete 1:1 previews automatically

 1:1 Previews let you zoom into your photos in the Library module without any delay.
 But they also take up the most space in your Previews file.
 For this reason Lightroom Classic gives you the option to delete older 1:1 Previews automatically.

 You can manage 1:1 Previews by setting Automatically Discard 1:1 previews to After 30 Days, After One Week or After One Day.
 Just pick the one that works best for you.
 Just avoid the Never option, otherwise your Preview file will grow out of control.